Infectious disease NP salary: what to expect in 2026

 Inpatient on-call responsibility Hospital ID consult service positions typically include a night/weekend on-call component, compensated either as a flat annual stipend ($5,000–$15,000) or as hourly call pay.
 Before accepting a hospital ID role, negotiate call structure explicitly – some institutions expect unpaid “availability” that erodes the effective hourly rate.

-Full-practice authority state NPs in full-practice authority states (43+ states as of 2025) can negotiate without a collaborating physician fee structure, which increases take-home compensation and reduces administrative overhead.
-Restricted-practice states require physician collaborative agreements, which sometimes come with cost-sharing arrangements that reduce NP net pay.
+Full-practice authority state NPs in full-practice authority states – 27 states plus the District of Columbia under the AANP State Practice Environment map – can negotiate without a collaborating physician fee structure, which increases take-home compensation and reduces administrative overhead.
+The remaining 23 states are split between 12 reduced-practice states, where a career-long collaborative agreement is required, and 11 restricted-practice states, which require ongoing physician supervision or delegation.
+Both arrangements sometimes come with cost-sharing terms that reduce NP net pay.

 HIV vs. general ID focus HIV medicine subspecialization adds compensation leverage in urban markets with competitive academic HIV programs.
 AAHIVS certification and a PrEP/HIV panel building track record both support higher compensation in HIV-focused negotiations.